Matt Fong: California politics

 In 1990, Fong unsuccessfully ran for California State Controller, where he lost to Democrat Gray Davis.
-In 1991, Fong was appointed to the State Board of Equalization by Governor Governor Pete Wilson.
+In 1991, Fong was appointed to the State Board of Equalization by Governor Pete Wilson.
 Fong would serve as Vice Chairman of the board from 1991 to 1994.

 In 1994, Fong ran to succeed Kathleen Brown as State Treasurer.
 Fong defeated Democrat Phil Angelides to secure a four-year term beginning in January 1995.

 In the 1998 U.S. Senate election, he unsuccessfully challenged incumbent California Senator Barbara Boxer.
 Fong earned endorsements from national Republican leaders, including Senate Majority Leader Trent Lott and House Speaker Newt Gingrich.

 Private sector career

 He was president of the Strategic Advisory Group, providing counsel to CEOs and senior executives on strategy and business development.
 He was also Special Counsel to the law firm of Sheppard, Mullin, Richter & Hampton.
 Fong held Series 7 and 63 securities licenses and was a principal of Belstar Group, a New York-based asset manager.

 Fong was an independent director of TCW Group's complex of mutual funds.
 He also served on two technology start-up companies' boards of directors—one dealing with earthquake detection devices (Seismic Warning Systems) and the other involved with energy-saving devices (American Grid).

 U.S. President George W. Bush appointed Fong chairman of the Pension Benefit Guaranty Corporation Advisory Board.
 Fong also served as a Regent of Pepperdine University and a Trustee of Southwestern University School of Law.